retamozo/weatherApp/README.md

 ## Weather App 🌠 ##
-A simple weather app with 5 days forecast 💦.
+A weather app with 5 days forecast 💦.

 # Tech 🕵️ #
 - 🌠 React